Plan to End Temporary Protected Status Paused

 Nearly 200,000 Salvadorans live in the United States with TPS protection, the largest group.

 When TPS ends, those who had TPS status face an uncertain future in terms of their immigration status.
 Some people may be able to return to or reacquire the same immigration status they had before receiving TPS.
 Others may be eligible to acquire a new immigration status.

 Individuals who entered the United States without inspection and were not eligible for other immigration benefits before becoming a TPS beneficiary will return to being undocumented when TPS is terminated and may be subject to removal, unless they are eligible for another immigration status.

-Immigration advocates argue against ending TPS for Haiti and other countries, saying the effects of a crisis can continue long after a natural disaster or war.
-But the administration argues that the protected status should cover the the immediate aftermath of disasters and not extend for decades.
+Immigration advocates argue against ending TPS, saying the effects of a crisis can continue long after a natural disaster or war.
+But the administration argues that the protected status should cover the immediate aftermath of disasters and not extend for decades.

 Deferred Enforced Departure (DED) is not a specific immigration status, but individuals covered by DED are not subject to removal.
 DED is at the president's discretion.
 DED for Liberia has been extended until March 31, 2020.
 Please contact your immigration attorney or schedule a meeting with the Immigration Response Team at email@example.com to discuss your situation, and whether you are eligible to seek an alternative immigration status in the United States.

 More information for Liberians in the U.S. under DED is available here.